preloader

 1

-The Orava Trail course is approximately 36 km long, with a total elevation gain of 1500 m+.
+The Orava Trail course is approximately 36 km long.
+The total elevation gain is 1500 m+.

 2